Burgin Mine in Tintic

 North American lead assets

-LeadFX is a Toronto Stock Exchange listed ("LFX"), Australian based, mining company focused on the development of its lead and lead-silver projects located in Australia and North America.
+LeadFX is an Australian based mining company focused on the development of its lead and lead-silver projects located in Australia and North America.
 The Company's primary undertaking is the Paroo Station lead mine.
 The Paroo Station lead mine is located 30km west of the town of Wiluna in Western Australia.
 The Company also owns an 83.5% interest in the Burgin mines and surrounding land claims in the Tintic mining district 60 miles south-east of Salt Lake City, Utah and exploration interests in the Amber Mineral belt in Alaska.

 The following was extracted from a LeadFX press release dated July 30, 2018:

-LeadFX Inc. today announced it has signed definitive documentation to sell its indirect equity and debt interests in Chief Consolidated Mining Company ("Chief").
+LeadFX Inc. today announced it has signed definitive documentation to sell its indirect equity and debt interests in Chief Consolidated Mining Company.

 Chief owns approximately 14,000 acres of land, of which approximately 13,000 acres are patented mining claims, in the Main Tintic and East Tintic Mining District, located across Utah County and Juab County, Utah, USA.
 The district is about 60 miles south of Salt Lake City near the town of Eureka.